deepaksood619/deepaksood619.github.io/docs/economics/financial-finance-investing/readme.md

 It's not hard to get rich.
 Investing is a game of temperament not a game of intelligence.

+An investor without an investment objective is like a traveler without a destination!

 <https://freefincal.com/hdfc-corporate-bond-fund>

 Parag Parikh Flexi Cap